telerik/reporting-docs/designing-reports/rendering-and-paging/design-considerations-for-report-rendering/excel-rendering-design-considerations.md

 * Overlapping items are not supported and will be moved down/right by the Excel renderer so that they do not overlap.

 * When the TextBox grows vertically to accommodate larger content, Excel may render the text with larger space between the lines.

-However, the Reporting engine keeps the cell size consistent between the renderings, which may cause the text at the bottom not fit into the visible part of the cell.
-The next image demonstrates this:
+	The Reporting engine measures each line of text and sets the cell height to match the accumulated line heights.
+However, Excel text rendering engine might use a different line spacing and padding within the cell bounds, which might cause the text at the bottom not to fit into the visible part of the cell.
+This is easily noticeable on the image below, which shows the difference in line spacings between the Image rendering and Excel rendering.

 	>caption PrintPreview in Designer vs Excel Rendering